RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/create_RO.md

 <div align="center"> Figure 2: Creating new folder in ROHub </div>

 ### Create new resource from internal source
 On clicking the second icon  a window pops up to “Create new resource”.
 The user can upload a file from his local device on clicking the “Choose file” and selecting a file/resource internally.
 Upon filling the “Title” and “description” fields the user has to select a “Resource type” from the list of type displayed on clicking the field of resource type to denote the type of the uploaded resource.
 On clicking “Create”  the resource is added in the RO content.
-Another way to add selected files as resources is to directly drag and drop in the upload segment saying "Drag and drop files here...". and providing the title, description and the resource type.
+Another way to create new resources is to add selected files directly by draggind and dropping in the upload segment saying "Drag and drop files here..." and providing the title, description and the resource type.

 <p align="center"> <img src="https://box.psnc.pl/f/38a262127c/?raw=1" width="500"> </p>